Cinépolis: Foundation

 In 2003, Organización Ramírez created the Cinépolis Foundation to help underprivileged people get medical care and education.
 Its mission is to contribute to social justice in Mexico through visible health programs.
 In 2007 the foundation was awarded the International Accomplishment in Exhibition for its work in promoting activism within the Mexican community.
 The Foundation's program, Del Amor Nace la Vista (From love, sight is born) has been recognised as The Best Practice in Social Responsibility.
 They have signed association deals with twelve organizations in Mexico.

 Controversies

-In March 2015, an article from the Mexican edition of Forbes magazine revealed that Cinépolis, along with rival movie theater chain Cinemex, were fined $7 million pesos each for directly disobeying instructions by the Intituto Nacional Electoral (INE, National Electoral Institute), by showing political propaganda of the Partido Verde Ecologista de Mexico (Ecologist Green Party of Mexico), with the political party itself being fined $35 million pesos.
+In March 2015, an article from the Mexican edition of Forbes magazine revealed that Cinépolis, along with rival movie theater chain Cinemex, were fined $7 million pesos each for directly disobeying instructions by the Instituto Nacional Electoral (INE, National Electoral Institute), by showing political propaganda of the Partido Verde Ecologista de Mexico (Ecologist Green Party of Mexico), with the political party itself being fined $35 million pesos.